x-vin/covidcures/docs/src/naturopathic.md

    - [Washington Post: The best time of day to take common nutritional supplements][4]

 ### Recommended quantity for stocking:
-Recommended to stock the nutrients for regular prophylactic use .
+Recommended to stock the nutrients for regular prophylactic use.

 ### Price:
 Nutrient supplements can vary in pricing with the product brand and online store.

-Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio
+Nutraceuticals have potential for boosting the type 1 interferon response to RNA viruses including influenza and coronavirus; Progress in Cardiovascular Diseases; Mark F. McCarty, James J. DiNicolantonio.

 ### Suggested suppliers:
    - [Renew Life Adult Probiotics 50 Billion CFU Guaranteed, 12 Strains, For Men & Women, Shelf Stable, Gluten Dairy & Soy Free, 30 Capsules, Ultimate Flora Extra Care][5]